Five Whimsies for Flute & Piano

 |Publisher:||C. Swigart Music|

-For many years titled Five Little Pieces—a sort of grad-student joke, since it sounds more profound when used in German (Fünf Kleine Stücke) for a Webern work—I retitled when I realized that flutists took the title to mean that the pieces were easy.
-But like Schumann’s Kinderszenen, which are meant to convey some aspects of the naivete and playfulness of childhood, these pieces are intended for a flutist with chops.
+For many years entitled Five Little Pieces—a sort of grad-student joke, since when used in German (Fünf Kleine Stücke) for the title of a Webern work, it sounds profound to us Americans—I retitled it when I realized that flutists took its name to mean that the pieces are easy.
+But in the same way that Schumann’s Kinderszenen conveys the naivete and playfulness of childhood without actually being easy to play, these pieces are intended for a flutist with chops.